-In the event that the District awards sub-grants to other entities, it is responsible for monitoring those grant sub-recipients to ensure compliance with federal, state, and local laws.
+In the event that the district awards sub-grants to other entities, it is responsible for monitoring those grant sub-recipients to ensure compliance with federal, state, and local laws.
 Monitoring is the regular and systematic examination of all aspects associated with the administration and implementation of a program.
 Each program office that awards a sub-grant must have its own monitoring policy.
 This policy must ensure that any monitoring findings are corrected.

-According to CFR 200.331, the District as a pass-through non-federal entity must monitor its sub-recipients to assure compliance and performance goals are achieved.
-The Federal Programs team annually will determine which schools are monitored based on multiple criteria, including monitoring history, history of past audit findings, reports of fraud, history of late application and late report submissions, etc. Monitoring must include:
+According to CFR 200.331, the district as a pass-through non-federal entity must monitor its sub-recipients to assure compliance and performance goals are achieved.
+The Federal Programs team annually will determine which schools are monitored based on the Risk Assessment Procedures.
+Monitoring must include: